 Now that you understand their breeding and feeding habits, as well as what proper protection is, taking the right precautions should be a breeze.
 However, if you feel that you have an unusual level of mosquitoes around your yard, call a pest control company for an experienced opinion about mosquito control.
 Their professionals should be able to offer additional methods or alternatives to preventing mosquito bites this season.

 Modern Pest Services has been providing fast, effective pest control solutions throughout New England since 1945.
-If you’re having issues with mosquitoes, contact us at 1-800-323-7378.
-Call today to learn how you can get $25 off your first mosquito service.
+If you’re having issues with mosquitoes, contact us today for a FREE quote.
+Or call us at 1-800-323-7378 to learn more about Modern’s mosquito reduction service.